edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

    the question using a similarity function
 2. inject these sections as a context into the prompt — together with user's question — and submit this request to the OpenAI
-3. stream the OpenAI response back to the user in realtime
+3. stream the OpenAI response back to the user in real time

 Prerequisites